nualn/reaktor-rps/README.md

 # reaktor-rps

 My solution to Reaktor's [2022 summer developer assignment](https://www.reaktor.com/assignment-2022-developers/).
-Powered by TypeScript and MERN.
+Powered by TypeScript, MERN and MaterialUI.

 ## Running
 ### Online

-The application will be on Heroku soon.
+The application will be up on Heroku soon.

 ### Locally

 Clone the repository and run `npm install`to get started.
+To get the mongoDB cache working, add a .env file to the server directory with `MONGODB_URI=<your uri>`.
 Some useful scripts:

 - `npm run postinstall`: build client and server
 - `npm run build:server`: build server